Caroline Worthington, Director

 Rosamund Lily West, Paul Mellon Research Curator

-Rosamund has a background in museum collections roles, public engagement and academic research.
+Rosamund has a background in museum collections, public engagement and academic research.
 With an MA in history of art from the University of York, Rosamund is currently doing a part-time PhD at Kingston University on the post-war London County Council’s housing and public art.
 She also works as Documentary Curator at the London Transport Museum.
 She is also a mentor for the charity Arts Emergency.
 Rosamund is leading our project to celebrate the lives, careers and legacies of the pioneering women at the heart of the Society.
 In November 2020 Rosamund was elected an Early Career Member of the Royal Historical Society.